 Humpback chub that spawn in the Little Colorado River (LCR)

 Since 2001, mark-recapture monitoring led by USFWS in the LCR has formed the backbone of monitoring for humpback chub that spawn in the LCR (Coggins and others, 2006; Van Haverbeke, 2013).
 Humpback chub have much higher capture probabilities in the LCR making it is easier to estimate spawning (spring) and resident (fall) adult abundances.
-Thismonitoring trip directly informs triggers associated with the BiOp, and provides a large amount of the data necessary to estimate total adult abundance, another important triggeridentified in the BiOp.
-The data provided by this effort is necessary, but not sufficient, to estimate total adult abundances because humpback chub are skip-spawners (Pearson and others, 2015; Yackulic and others, 2014) and thus some portion of the population is not available for capture in the LCR in any given year.
-Estimating the total abundances with just LCR-based data requires one of two assumptions: 1) that the probability that any given individual is present in the fall or spring of a given year is independent of whether it was present in the prior spring or fall and 2) that survival and growth probabilities in the LCR and CRe are the same.
+The data from this mark-recapture monitoring provides information on conditions that could trigger non-flow management actions mandated by the BiOp, and provides a large amount of the data necessary to estimate total adult abundance, another important trigger variable identified in the BiOp.
+The data provided by this effort is necessary, but not sufficient, to estimate total adult abundances because humpback chub are skip-spawners (Pearson and others, 2015; Yackulic and others, 2014) and thus some portion of the adult population is not available for capture in (i.e., emigrates from and does not return to) the LCR in any given year.
+Estimating the total abundances with LCR-based data alone requires one of two assumptions: 1) that the probability that any given individual is present in the LCR in the fall or spring of a given year is independent of whether it was present in the prior spring or fall and 2) that survival and growth probabilities in the LCR and CRe are the same.
 Both assumptions are now known to be violated, with the first assumption grossly violated (Yackulic and others, 2014).
 The first assumption is implicit in any modelling approach that does incorporate temporary emigration or spatial location (i.e., CRe versus LCR,), and vviolation of this assumption can lead to negative bias in abundance estimates (Kendall and others, 1997) and the appearance of declines in total abundance that actually represent changes in the rate of spawning.
 If spawning rates decline and then increase, violation of this assumption should lead to unstable estimates of abundance as additional years of data are collected (i.e., retrospective bias; Coggins and others, 2009).
-Thus the complexity of the life history of humpback chub that spawn in the LCR necessitates that we also sample in the CRe and include spatial locations in our models so long as managers remain interested in total adult abundance as a trigger for various actions.
+Thus the complexity of the life history of humpback chub that spawn in the LCR necessitates that we also sample in the CRe and include spatial locations in our models so long as managers remain interested in total adult abundance as a triggering variable for various management actions under the BiOp.